jcmartins/proposal/design/586-custom-attributes.md

 ## Implementation

-1. Implement a library for dealing with marshaling and unmarshaling data types with custom attributes.
+1. Implement a library for dealing with marshaling and unmarshaling data types with extended attributes.
 Make sure the library handles govaluate integration.
 1. Make use of the library in the Check data type.
 1. Make use of the library in the Environment data type.